jonatanYanovsky/leetcode/README.md

 My solutions to LeetCode problems, starting from the top of https://leetcode.com/problemset/all/

 I hope that creating this repository will show my competency in data structures and algorithms.
 I attempt to write clean, easy-to-follow code.
-Simpler programs do not have as many comments as harder problems.
+Simpler programs have minimal output and do not have as many comments as harder problems.
+For some of the more difficult problems, I provide a setting to toggle output.
-Program output is minimal, only that which is required.

 C++ only!
 In addition, I favor using the data structures built into the C++ STL: map, forward\_list, set, etc...